matrix-org/matrix-spec-proposals/README.rst

 - ``scripts``: scripts to generate formatted versions of the documentation, typically HTML.
 - ``specification``: the specification split up into sections.
-- ``templating``: the templates and templating system used to generate the spec.

 .. _OpenAPI: https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md
 .. _JSON Schema: http://json-schema.org/